 If you don’t see them in the display, ask the person behind the seafood counter if that’s an option for you.
 Online sellers are another possibility, and I’ve even seen Whole Foods sell claw meat and tails separately.

-Get ready for some seriously easy cooking.
-We begin by shelling our lobster.
+Step 1: We begin by shelling our lobster (photo 1).
 For this step, I recommend using a claw cracker to break open the claw and knuckle shells and sharp kitchen shears to access the tail meat.
 A meat mallet and rolling pin also work for breaking open the shells.

 If you've never messed with whole lobsters and would like a tutorial, this guide on how to shell lobsters from Maine Lobster Now is handy.